trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/writing-tezos-contracts.md

 ## Defining Multiple Entry Points

 You'll notice that the comments in the example contract above suggest there are multiple entry points beyond `main()`.
-Conceptually there _are_ multiple entry points -- `add()` and `subtract()` -- but under the hood, `main()` is technically the single entery point of the contract.
+Conceptually there _are_ multiple entry points -- `increment` and `decrement` -- but under the hood, `main()` is technically the single entery point of the contract.
 To code a contract with multiple entry points that Truffle can take advantage of, you'll need to follow the example above.
 Start by defining an enum-like type called `action` with values relative to the functions being called, and then pass the action as the first value into `main()`.
 As you'll see in the [Interacting With Your Contracts](/docs/tezos/truffle/getting-started/interacting-with-your-contracts) section, if Truffle detects an `action` type as the first parameter in `main()`, it'll treat your contract as though it has multiple entry points, it'll make those entry points easy to call from outside the blockchain.

 ## How do I compile?